Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 Business Insurance Cost in Florida 2026

 Florida small businesses pay a median of $700 to $2,500 per year for general liability and $900 to $3,000 for a BOP.
-Commercial property runs 80 to 200 percent above the inland US median due to hurricane exposure.
-The Florida market is in a hard cycle with rates rising 12 to 25 percent annually.
+Commercial property still runs 80 to 200 percent above the inland US median due to hurricane exposure, but the market has turned: the 2022 tort reforms cut litigation sharply and reinsurance costs fell about 11 percent at the 2025 renewal, easing the hard cycle that followed Hurricane Ian.

 GL annual median